sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

 Please reference Sage as follows:

 {{{
-W. A. Stein et al. Sage Mathematics Software (Version x.y.z), The Sage Development Team, YYYY, http://www.sagemath.org.
+Sage Mathematics Software (Version x.y.z),
+   The Sage Developers, YYYY, http://www.sagemath.org.
 }}}

 where you should change `x.y.z` to the exact version number you used for your publication.
 Also change `YYYY` to the year that reflects the version of Sage you used for the publication.